dotnet/dotnet-docker/samples/complexapp/README.md

 ```

 It will restore and build all required projects and produce an application image.

+In the case of an application with multiple project dependencies, it may be intuitive to place the Dockerfile beside the project file for the application project, and to assign the build context (the `.` in the `docker build` command above) to that same location.
+This will not work because project dependencies will not exist within the build context.
+Instead, in a multi-project solution, the best pattern is to place the Dockerfile at the same location you would place a solution file, which is typically one directory above the application project.

+## Running tests

 One or more of the projects in your solution might be test projects.
 It can be useful to include testing within same container-based workflow as the application.
 This is helpful for at least two reasons: